 - 7 Muddy well water

 What causes black sediments in water from a well

-Sediments like manganese, sand, silt, grit or rusts are caused one of the following: low water table, wrongly placed pump, faulty filters.
+Sediments like manganese, sand, silt, grit or rusts are caused by one of the following: low water table, wrongly placed pump, faulty filters.

 However, mineral deposits can be deposited into water aquifer through a natural process.
 This occurs when the walls of the aquifer collapse into the water.

 The sediments could manifest its self as rust in the water.

 Also, flooding can trigger sediments to be deposited in underground water.
 Although most minerals are filtered out, some will find its way into your tap especially when the filters malfunction.

 Therefore, in most cases, the presence of sediments in the water usually indicates a problem with well pump and